Best Crypto Cards in China (2026)

 Local currency: CNY

-Globally available crypto cards from vendors like Crypto.com, KAST, and RedotPay technically list APAC or worldwide coverage.
+Globally available crypto cards from vendors like Crypto.com, KAST, and RedotPay technically list China as an available country.
 In practice, mainland Chinese residents face multiple barriers: Chinese banks block crypto-related transactions, most offshore issuers reject mainland Chinese KYC documents, and acquiring cryptocurrency to fund these cards is itself illegal under PRC law.

 |---|---|---|---|---|---|